 Depending on the type of blister packaging you are doing, the backing can be anything from foil to fiber (blister card).
 For the “foil” blister application, the backing is called “lidding”.
 A classic example of this type of packaging is cold pills that lie in the cavity and needs to be pushed through the aluminum foil for consumption.
 “Card” blistering is when the outer flange of a standard or custom blister is sealed to the face of a blister card.

 Blister Packaging Companies

-Contract packaging companies are able to offer clients complete blister packaging for their products, from a solid design, to the blister packaging materials, and then the final assembly.
-The end-goal, of course, is that the product has perfect packaging on the retail shelf, for the quick “sell-thru” of the product.
-Contract packaging companies specialize in each step of the process and each provide a unique capability and solution for each client, producing packaging that is just right for the client.
+Contract packaging companies are able to offer clients complete blister packaging for their products, from a solid design to the blister packaging materials, and then the final assembly.
+The end goal, of course, is that the product has perfect packaging on the retail shelf for the quick “sell-thru” of the product.
+Contract packaging companies specialize in each step of the process and each provides a unique capability and solution for each client, producing packaging that is just right for the client.

 Why Blister Packaging?

 The client and consumers are pulled toward blister packaging due to the fact that the product is visible through the plastic covering.
 This heightened visibility enables the consumer to see exactly what they are purchasing.

 The gloss covering gives the product a great sense of worth, for it looks good, and the outer shell can also limit theft.
 The blister card size is important as well, for it provides important “billboard” space to describe the product and its use, while attracting the customer with eye-catching images, colors, and graphics.

 Blister card packaging has many other advantages in packaging as well.